-CTE should be authorized to review the project grading, shoring, and foundation plans, and the grading or earthwork specifications (as applicable), prior to commencement of earthwork.
+CTE should be authorized to review the project grading, shoring, and foundation plans, and the

 Recommendations contained herein may be modified depending upon development plans.

 5.17 Construction Observation

 The recommendations provided in this report are based on conceptual design information for the proposed construction and the subsurface conditions observed in the explorations performed by CTE and previously by others.
 The interpolated subsurface conditions should be checked in the field during construction.
 Foundation and pavement recommendations may be revised upon review of development plans and completion of grading and as-built laboratory test results.